-3.21 The AMR 2018/19 sets out the current housing land supply calculation and position, this can be viewed on the Council's website.
-The Council is currently unable to demonstrate a 5-year supply of deliverable housing against the local housing need figure of 624 dwellings per annum.
-It is unlikely that the Council will be able to demonstrate a 5-year housing supply until the new Local Plan is adopted as the existing spatial strategy cannot support delivery against the new housing target of 624 dwellings per year.

-3.22 The Council is committed to responding positively to the challenge of increasing the delivery of new homes and a number of evidence base studies are being undertaken to review the supply of future housing sites.
+- 3.21 The AMR 2019/20 sets out the current housing land supply calculation and position5.
+The Council is currently unable to demonstrate a 5-year supply of deliverable housing against the local housing need figure which was 624 dwellings per annum at the time that the AMR 2019/20 was published.
+It is unlikely that the Council will be able to demonstrate a 5-year housing supply until the new Local Plan is adopted as the existing spatial strategy cannot support delivery against the new housing target of 630 dwellings per year. - 3.22 The Council is committed to responding positively to the challenge of increasing the delivery of new homes and a number of evidence base studies have been undertaken to review the supply of future housing sites.
 This includes the Strategic Housing and Employment Land Availability Assessment and Urban Capacity Study.
-These evidence base studies will be published during the draft publication of the new Local Plan.
+These evidence base studies will be published during the Regulation 18 consultation which is anticipated to take place over the period June July 2021.